 B. Human Resources Initiative Reports (R062-1B and R062-1C).
 Progress and accomplishment reports of the Human Resources Initiatives are prepared annually (R062-1B) and distributed to the Service Directorate.
 Quarterly, reports (R062-1C) are submitted by the Regions to OHR, 30 days after the end of each quarter of the fiscal year.
 The quarterly reports are the primary source of data for the annual report.
 The reports provide an analysis of workforce diversity and discrimination complaints, and a narrative on outreach and recruitment activities, training, career development, the Federally Assisted and Federally Conducted programs, the Director's Special Initiatives, awards/recognition and other activities as requested.

 C. The Federal Equal Opportunity Recruitment Program Plan Report (R062-1D) is also required on an annual basis.
 Each Region through this plan and narrative report is required to outline internal and external recruitment strategies and accomplishments in the following areas: student programs, partnerships, entry level hiring, executive and management development, glass ceiling, work and family, and outreach activities.
 Regional plans and reports are submitted to OHR by October 15 and the Service report is due to OEO by October 31 of each year.
 Copies this report and plan are distributed to the Service Directorate.

 For additional information regarding this policy, contact the Office of Diversity and Inclusive Workforce Management.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.